webqit/webflo/README.md

 <!-- /BADGES -->

-Webflo is a JavaScript framework for decomplicating modern *application flows*!
+Webflo is a JavaScript framework for decomplicating modern *application flows* - across web, mobile, and API backends!
 It lets you express your entire application flow as just a layout of functions drawn on the filesystem, composable to your heart's content 🍉!

 You get functions like the below as your building block.